flowr-analysis/vscode-flowr-sample/README.md

 ## How to Use

 To set up your own *flowR* Sample Codespace, simply click the button above.
 The codespace will take a few seconds to set up.
 After the codespace has fully loaded, the *flowR* extension will connect to a remote *flowR* server, so you'll be able to do anything that you can do with the *flowR* extension on Desktop.
-The extension's current connection status will display in the bottom-right corner once it is up and running.

 ## Things to Try